Building Muscle Over The Age Of 50

-Put another way, you need both aerobic exercise and anaerobic challenges to your body in order to have the energy and physical stimulation needed to repair, rebuild, and add muscle mass to your body.
+Put another way, you need both aerobic exercise and anaerobic challenges to your body.
+Combined, these activities help you have the energy and physical stimulation needed to repair, rebuild, and add muscle mass to your body.

-General physical fitness exercises, including calisthenics, walking/running, swimming, cycling, hiking, jumping rope, and similar all help improve cardiac workload, breathing, and stamina.
-They also burn calories and condition your body into a higher-performing state, ensuring that you are more readily able to complete strength and weight training without injuring yourself or encountering serious health problems.
+General physical fitness exercises, including calisthenics, walking/running, swimming, cycling, hiking, jumping rope, and similar activities all help improve cardiac workload, breathing, and stamina.
+They also burn calories and condition your body into a higher-performing state.
+This ensures that you are more readily able to complete strength and weight training without injuring yourself or encountering serious health problems.

-The second part of the exercise equation for building muscle is strength and weight training.
+The second part of the exercise equation for building muscle fiber is strength and weight training.
 Exercises that focus on multiple joint movements and weight lifting are most effective in this regard.
 Some examples include:

 It’s also been pointed out by numerous fitness experts that strength and weight training is a bit different when you are an older adult.
 Younger people tend to benefit more from a single intense workout focused on one muscle group, with long periods of rest in between for that group.

 If you aren’t familiar with strength or weight training, don’t have the equipment, and don’t know how much weight is too much – don’t worry.
 Almost every gym around, both paid and free/community center-based, have staff members or personal trainers who can help you out.

 This means observing sufficient time between workouts, for a start.
 Most experts agree that 3 to 4 sessions per week, on alternate days, is really the best schedule for building muscle over 50 years of age.

 Once again, remember to stay hydrated, too!
 Your muscles, like your body as a whole, are made up largely of water.
-Insufficient hydration can not only lead to headaches, cramps, or body aches following a workout but can stifle the muscle building you are trying to accomplish.
+Insufficient hydration can lead to headaches, cramps, or body aches following a workout.
+A lack of water can also stifle the muscle building you are trying to accomplish.

 You may also want to consider supplements to be taken on a regular basis, or specifically to recover from workouts, to aid you in your muscle-building quest.

-Decreased metabolism, increased weight, decreased energy levels, fatigue, aches and pains, and the natural muscle wasting that occurs after age 40 all combine to mean it takes a bit more work and effort to build muscle after age 50, but the benefits are well worth it.
+Decreased metabolism, increased weight, decreased energy levels, fatigue, aches and pains, and the natural muscle wasting that occurs after age 40 all combine at this point.
+That means it can take a bit more work and effort to build muscle after age 50, but the benefits are well worth it.

-Strength training and weight lifting routines should best be undertaken every other day and can consume most of that time, or even longer, depending on your fitness level and goals.
+Strength training and weight lifting routines should best be undertaken every other day.
+They can consume most of that time, or even longer, depending on your fitness level and goals.
 Just be sure not to skimp on aerobic/cardio exercises and overdo it on strength training and weightlifting.

-Dedication, some hard work and sweat, and addressing the four key areas discussed in our guide – diet and nutrition, exercise, strength and weight training, and recovery – will set you on the path to bulking up, reversing natural muscle loss due to aging, and keep you looking and feeling young and fit.
+Dedication, some hard work and sweat, and addressing the four key areas discussed in our guide – diet and nutrition, exercise, strength and weight training, and recovery – will set you on the right path.
+You can start bulking up, reversing natural muscle loss due to aging, and keep you looking and feeling young and fit.